Charm-q/AI-Capstone/README.md

 Can an AI model be trained to distinguish between two individuals on four separate devices using only their encrypted TCP network activity?

 #### Data Sources
 Data was acquired over a month using the [airmon-ng]( https://www.aircrack-ng.org/doku.php?id=airmon-ng) network attack libraries with a network adapter in monitor mode that captured all the data in the users' household.

+#### Dataset Breakdown

+Each entry in the dataset is a network frame with only the high level details.

+- `No.` is a leftover index from Wireshark.
+- `Time` represents the time since the network capture started.
+- `Source` represent the FQDN or domain of whoever is sending a network frame.
+- `Destination` represents the FQDN or domain of the intended receiver.
+- `Protocol` represents the protocol used to send the network frame.
+- `Length` represents the size in bytes if the network frame.
+- `Receiver address` represents the unique MAC address of the intended receiver.
+- `Source address` represents the MAC address of the frame sender.
+- `Info` includes a short description of the network frame's objective.

 #### Methodology
 - Capture a months worth of network activity of the household with a Linux security tool called airmon-ng.
 The custom script used to complete this capture is included [here]( https://github.com/Charm-q/AI-Capstone/blob/main/month-capture.sh).